12 Best Starter Motorcycles for 2015

 Which bike is best?

 There are a lot of great bikes available in 2015 and it’s hard to pick one as the ‘best beginner motorcycle’.
+When we looked at the 2015 class of top starter bikes it is hard to nail it down to just one recommendation.
 A lot of it really comes down to your experience on two wheels, how much training you’ve had, what you want to do with the bike (commuting or just riding for fun?), and your personal style tastes.

 Now I can’t answer that question for you, but if I was going to learn to ride a motorcycle and I was going to purchase something brand new, there is one bike that really fit me and my personality….